temporalio/documentation/docs/typescript/clients.md

 ### Execute a Workflow (Blocking)

-Start a Workflow and await completion:
+Start a Workflow (and specify [WorkflowOptions](https://typescript.temporal.io/api/interfaces/client.WorkflowOptions)), and only resolve on Workflow completion:

 ```ts
 import { example } from './workflows';